ekala-project/eka/README.md

 Despite having the same label, these atoms have completely different identities because they originate from different repositories.
 The cryptographic ID ensures that `company-a/utils` can never be confused with `company-b/utils`, even if both repositories are compromised, renamed, or forked.

 **Practical Implications:** This approach eliminates "dependency confusion" attacks where malicious packages with identical names can replace legitimate ones.
 The cryptographic foundation makes it mathematically impossible for an attacker to create a package that appears legitimate to the system, providing strong security guarantees against supply chain attacks.
+It also makes it trivial for a build service to keep track of artifacts and metadata related to a specific package across time, which will be Eos' bread & butter in the future.

 ### Reproducibility Through Manifests and Locks